ShakedLub/FreeViewing/README.md

                                (high level regions) in the region analysis.

 C. Run_CreateLowLevelMaps2.m - creates low level maps type 2 that define the visually salient regions
-                               (low level regions) in the region analyis.
-The maps are created based on Itti and Koch's salliency model from Smiler.
+                               (low level regions) in the region analysis.
+The maps are created based on Itti & Koch's saliency model from Smiler.
 These maps are used in the main analysis.

 B. Run_CreateLowLevelMaps1.m - creates low level maps type 1 that define the visually salient regions
-                               (low level regions) in the region analyis.
-The maps are created based on Itti and Koch's salliency model from saliencytoolbox.These maps are used in low level type 1 analysis.
+                               (low level regions) in the region analysis.
+The maps are created based on Itti & Koch's saliency model from saliencytoolbox.These maps are used in low level type 1 analysis.

 ############# Data about packages and codes downloaded from the internet: